MENU

 Descriptions of the Six Categories

-Section 1 – Bias for Authority –examines the way your organization is currently being directed in your organization.
-Please remember for this and the other five sections that the word ‘supervisor’ has been used in all the statements and reflect leadership and management at all levels in your organization.
-Looking for:
+Section 1 – Bias for Authority –examines the way your organization is currently being directed.
+Please note that this and the other five sections uses the word ‘supervisor’ has been used to reflect leadership and management at all levels in your organization.
+Assesses:

 • Predisposition to lead by command